T3KScarecrow/Alagaesia-Wiki/Alagaesia/Factions/The Enlightened/The Enlightened.md

 ### **Lore**

-The Enlightened's origins are deeply intertwined with the catastrophic events surrounding the Fall of the Forebearers.
+The Enlightened's origins are deeply intertwined with the catastrophic events surrounding the [[The Fall of The Forebearers|Fall of the Forebearers]].
 The initial members witnessed firsthand the wrath of the One True God as entire civilizations crumbled, reinforcing their belief that divine punishment befalls those who stray from the righteous path.
 This experience galvanized their resolve to spread their faith, viewing their mission as a holy crusade against blasphemy and heresy.

 ### **Leadership**